tylermercer/personal-website/src/content/posts/software/partial-clone-git-repo.md

 [Obsidian](https://obsidian.md/) for storing quotes from books and articles that I might use in my writing.

-But one big distractor remained: my personal site's code.
-I've spent so many hours tweaking this site's design and implementation like [one would rub a worry-stone](https://ethanmarcotte.com/wrote/let-a-website-be-a-worry-stone/)---not out of genuine need but as an escape from the "should" of writing.
+But one big distractor remained: my personal site’s code.
+I’ve spent so many hours tweaking this site’s design and implementation like [one would rub a worry-stone](https://ethanmarcotte.com/wrote/let-a-website-be-a-worry-stone/)---not out of genuine need but as an escape from the "should" of writing.
 Because my posts are stored as Markdown files in an Astro content collection, the code that